 Current LSU Employees: Log in to Workday.
 Type “My Job Applications” in the search bar.
 In the Candidate stage column you will see the most updated status of your application.

 External Applicants are not currently employed by LSU.
-This includes applicants who have previously been employed by LSU and current LSUA, LSUE, LSUS and LSUHSC employees.
+This includes applicants who have previously been employed by any of the following LSU Campuses: LSU, LSUA, LSUE, LSUS, LSU AgCenter, LSU Law, and Pennington Biomedical Research Center.

 Please contact the HR Generalist at email@example.com and attach the missing documents.
 Please note, the HR Generalists will need the Requisition number (e.g. R00012345) listed on the job posting.